spesmilo/electrumx/docs/protocol-changes.rst

   * Breaking change for the version negotiation: we now mandate that the :func:`server.version` message must be the first message sent.
     That is, version negotiation must happen before any other messages.
+  * The status of a scripthash, :func:`blockchain.scripthash.get_mempool`, and :func:`blockchain.scripthash.get_history` previously did not define an order for mempool transactions.
+We now mandate that these are sorted by `(-height, tx_hash)`.
   * The previously required *height* argument for :func:`blockchain.transaction.get_merkle` is now optional.
   * Optional *mode* argument added to :func:`blockchain.estimatefee`.